mjureczko/maly-poszukiwacz-skarbow/docs/development.md

 There are three levels of state persistence.

-1. **View Model level.** There is ViewModel class that allows data to survive configuration changes such as screen rotations.
+1. **View Model level.** There is the ViewModel class that allows data to survive configuration changes such as screen rotations.
 Each stateful activity has a view model class (a class extending the `ViewModel`).

 2. **Saved instance state.** Data saved this way survives system initiated process death (e.g. removing the process due to lack of memory).
 Saving instance state should be done